Looking To Buy A Semi-Detached Home? Read This First!

 Lack of privacy

-The main concern most people have with a semi detached is that you don’t own the whole home.
+The main concern most people have with this style of home is that you don’t own the whole home.
 You have a neighbour on the other side of the wall.
 This is fine if you get along with your neighbour, but if you don’t it can cause a lot of friction.

 In some cases, you may also share common space, like a driveway or garage.
 If this is the case, be sure you understand your obligations and if there are any easements vs right of way on the property.